Raphael-Boichot/The-TinyGB-Printer/README.md

 ### Retrofit of PCB 2.0 to run batteryless (third party link cable with SD and VCC crossed required)
 ![](/Images/Running_batteryless.png)
 ![](/Images/Running_batteryless_2.jpg)

-Running from the +5V of the Game Boy, without battery (Credit: Raphaël BOICHOT)
+Running from the +5V of the Game Boy, without battery.
+Note the diode orientation.
+(Credit: Raphaël BOICHOT)

 ### Experimental PCB, untested, just try it !
 ![](/PCB_2.0_batteryless/PCB.png)

 Untested, no reason that it would not work.

 ## Kind warning